splewis/csgo-pug-setup/README.md

 - ``pugsetup_autokicker``: kicks players that join when the game is already live, and players not selected by captains when using captain-player selection
 - ``pugsetup_teamnames``: sets team names/flag according to the players on the team, see more detail at the end of the readme
 - ``pugsetup_teamlocker``: blocks players from joining full teams when a game is live
+- ``pugsetup_auto10man``: automatically sets up a game when a player connects so nobody has to type .setup

+Most of these create a cfg file in ``cfg/sourcemod/pugsetup``you can tweak.

 **As of 1.3.0, sourcemod 1.7 is required.
 If you must use sourcemod 1.6, I'd suggest trying an older version.**